m5c/spring-security-oauth/README.md

 The main difference is that the referenced OAuth2 example showcases no notion for user-owned resources, and hence matching of resource and username.
-Likewise, the original configuration does not verify user roles, to ensure access is matched agains user priviledges.
+Likewise, the original configuration does not verify user roles, to ensure access is matched against user privileges.

 Several changes were necessary, to implement these standard usecases:

-* The original *Resource Server* was replaced by the [BookStore](https://github.com/m5c/BookStoreInternals), to privide a minimum of API complexity and legit context for the two types of access delection: *Service-User* accesss delegation and *Service-Admin* access delegation.
+* The original *Resource Server* was replaced by the [BookStore](https://github.com/m5c/BookStoreInternals), to provide a minimum of API complexity and legit context for the two types of access delegation: *Service-User* access delegation and *Service-Admin* access delegation.
-* One protected resource has been configured to use Spring's expresison language (SpEL), to crosscheck a URL parameter of the resource agains their username.
+* One protected resource has been configured to use Spring's expression language (SpEL), to crosscheck a URL parameter of the resource against their username.
 This scenario is indicated by mappings between *red* markers in the figure above.
-    * The access protection takes place [in the *Resource Server*, and uses a ```@PreAuthorize``` anotation](resource-server/src/main/java/com/baeldung/web/GlobalStockController.java).
+    * The access protection takes place [in the *Resource Server*, and uses a ```@PreAuthorize``` annotation](resource-server/src/main/java/com/baeldung/web/GlobalStockController.java).
-* A second protected resource has been configured to require an *Administrator* role of the authoirizing user.
+* A second protected resource has been configured to require an *Administrator* role of the authorizing user.
 This second scenario is indicated by mappings between *blue* markers in the figure above.
   This second scenario required several technical changes:
     * By default, details on the authorizing user (*Resource Owner*) and accessing *Client* are transmitted by means of a signed `Json Web Token`.
-The token is used by the *Client* while acessing a protected method at the *Resource Server*.
-Token details did not contain information on the *Resource Owner*'s group affiliation (administraor or standard user).
+The token is used by the *Client* while accessing a protected method at the *Resource Server*.
+Token details did not contain information on the *Resource Owner*'s group affiliation (administrator or standard user).
 Therefore, the [ *Authorization Server*](spring-authorization-server) issuing this token has been reconfigured to contain this information in the token.
     * Likewise the receiving end does not readily consider the additional token information (also